Lebanese wine: Antiquity

-Vitis vinifera may have been domesticated in Lebanon, although it probably arrived from the South Caucasus via Mesopotamia or the Black Sea trade routes, and the saccharomyces cerevisiae, the yeast strain crucial to winemaking, may also have originated in Mesopotamia, but a microsatellite-based study also identified a distinct cluster in Lebanon.
+Vitis vinifera probably arrived to Lebanon from the South Caucasus via Mesopotamia or the Black Sea trade routes.
+The saccharomyces cerevisiae, the yeast strain crucial to winemaking, also originated in Mesopotamia, but a microsatellite-based study identified a distinct cluster in Lebanon.

-Wine was cultivated and then domesticated in Lebanon, at least two thousand years before Alexander the Great conquered the Levant in 332 BC.
+Wine was cultivated in Lebanon, at least two thousand years before Alexander the Great conquered the Levant in 332 BC.

-Vines, including wild grapevines, which continue to grow today across Lebanon and the coastal regions of Syria, thrived in Canaan, the coastal strip of today's Lebanon.

 The Phoenicians were instrumental in spreading wine and viticulture throughout the Mediterranean in ancient times.
 The wines of Byblos were exported to Greece and Egypt during the Old Kingdom (2686 BC–2134 BC).
 Byblos wine was highly renowned, with some scholars suggesting that it was crafted from muscat grape varieties.

 The wines of Tyre and Sidon were also famous throughout the ancient Mediterranean.
 Excavations at Tell el-Burak, a Phoenician settlement near Sidon, uncovered a well-preserved wine press dating back to the seventh century BC, along with evidence of nearby vineyards, indicating the site's role in wine production for overseas trade.
 Robert Ballard found the wrecks of two Phoenician ships from 750 BC, whose cargo of wine was still intact.

-As the first great traders of wine, exporting from their Levantine ports, the Phoenicians seem to have protected it from oxidation with a layer of olive oil, followed by a seal of pinewood and resin—this may be the origin of the Greek taste for retsina.
-The philosophers Zeno of Citium and Chrysippus of Soli are both said to have enjoyed their wine; the latter died from overindulgence.
+As traders of wine, exporting from their Levantine ports, the Phoenicians seem to have protected it from oxidation with a layer of olive oil, followed by a seal of pinewood and resin—this may be the origin of the Greek taste for retsina.